-Deferred taxes are measured using national tax rates that are expected to apply to the period when the asset is realised or the liability is settled, based on tax rates that have been enacted or substantively enacted in the relevant country by the end of the reporting period.
-As of 31 December 2021, the temporary differences and tax losses available for carry-forward of French entities were measured at the enacted rate of 25.83% for 2022 and later.
+Deferred taxes are measured using national tax rates that are expected to apply to the period when the asset is realised or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted in the relevant country by the end of the reporting period.
+As of 31 December 2022, the temporary differences and tax losses available for carry-forward of French entities were measured at the enacted rate of 25.83%.
 Deferred taxes are not discounted, and are reported in non-current assets and liabilities.